godotengine/godot-docs/tutorials/shaders/introduction_to_shaders.rst

 =======================

 This page explains what shaders are and will give you an overview of how they work in Godot.
-For a detailed reference of the engine's shading language, see :ref:`doc_shading_language`.
+For a detailed reference of the engine's shading language, GDShader, see :ref:`doc_shading_language`.

 Shaders are a special kind of program that runs on Graphics Processing Units (GPUs).
 They were initially used to shade 3D scenes but can nowadays do much